-61. The College places a very high premium on international participants nominated to attend the College.
-International participants are expected to be good ambassadors of their countries and exhibits impeccable behaviour throughout the course.
+58. The College places a very high premium on international participants nominated to attend the Course.
+International participants are expected to be good ambassadors of their countries and exhibit impeccable behaviour throughout the Course.
 They would be expected to abide by Nigerian laws as required by existing Memorandum of Understanding between Nigeria and their respective countries.

-- 62. Admission into the College is very competitive.
-However, limited slots are reserved for foreign participants subject to the nomination of eligible officers by interested countries and payment of the requisite fees.
+- 59. Admission into the College is very competitive.
+However, limited slots are reserved for international participants subject to the nomination of eligible officers by interested countries and payment of the requisite fees.
 Such nominee(s) must fulfill the following criteria: - a.
 Rank.
-Prospective participants must be of the rank of colonel in the army or its equivalent in the sister Services of the armed forces.
-In exceptional cases, the College could accept officers of the ranks of lieutenant colonel and brigadier general or their equivalents. - b.
+Prospective participants must be of the rank of Colonel in the army or its equivalent in other Services of the armed forces.
+In exceptional cases, the College could accept officers of the ranks of Lieutenant Colonel and Brigadier General or their equivalents. - b.
 English Proficiency.
 English is the language of instruction and communication in the NDC.
 Participants must be proficient in both spoken and written English.
-A workable knowledge of English Language would be required for countries whose official language is not English. - c.
-Medical Fitness.
-Nominees are required to submit a comprehensive medical report to the College Medical Officer on resumption.
-The report is to include the following among others: - (1) TB and Bordetella Pertussis Free Certificates. - (2) COVID-19 Status Certificate. - 63.
-Nominees are required to hold a diplomatic/official passport with a multiple entry visa valid for 2 years while passports expiry date should not be less than 18 months at the time of resumption.
-The passport is to contain at least 6 empty pages for visas for the foreign study tour.
-Confirmation of acceptance of vacancy is to reach the NDC, Abuja on or before 12 Aug 23.
-Please note that nominees are required to furnish the College with the following documents not later than 26 Aug 23: - a.
+A workable knowledge of English Language would be required for countries whose official language is not English. - 60.
+Nominees are required to hold a diplomatic/official passport with a multiple entry visa valid for 2 years while passport expiry dates should not be less than 18 months from August 2024.
+The passport is to contain at least 6 empty pages for visas for the Regional and World Study Tours.
+Confirmation of acceptance of vacancy is to reach the NDC, Abuja on or before 12 Aug 24.
+Please note that nominees are required to furnish the College with the following documents not later than 26 Aug 24: - a.
 A short biography (Not more than 500 words). - b.
-Scanned copy of international passports (first 3 pages including data page). - c.
+Scanned copy of international passport (first 3 pages including data page). - c.
 Twelve passport sized photographs and 3 family pictures.

-- 64. The following additional instructions are also worthy of note: - a.
+- 61. The following additional instructions are also worthy of note: - a.
 International participants are not to travel outside 30 km radius of Abuja without obtaining official permission/pass.
 Requests for permission to travel are to be directed to the Coordination Department for necessary action. - b.
 Nigerian laws do not permit Service personnel to marry non-citizens.
-Consequently, International participants are not allowed to have any form of illicit affairs with Nigerian Service personnel, or engage in any acts that could be construed as taking advantage of the local opposite gender. - c.
+Consequently, International participants are not allowed to have any form of romantic affairs with Nigerian Service personnel, or engage in any acts that could be construed as taking advantage of the local opposite gender. - c.
 Non-citizens without the requisite visas are not permitted to take up employment or engage in business while in Nigeria.
 As such, international participants or their dependents without business visas are not to engage in businesses while on the Course. - d.
 On arrival, every international, civilian and paramilitary participant will be assigned a Nigerian military officer as a Sponsor Participant and Directing Staff by the Coordination Department.
 The Sponsor Participant is to help them settle in smoothly into the Nigerian society, College activities as well as social life.
 International participants are however required to moderate their expectations from their Sponsor Participants who are equally undertaking the Course.